 Summarising the data from winter 2017, which covers four Danaid overwintering locations, Deep Water Bay on Hong Kong Island hit a new record with 1,122 overwintering Danaids recorded, which is more than double the previous winter record.
-Siu Lang Shui in Tuen Mun, and Fan Lau and Shui Hau on Lantau held 59, 106 and 135 overwintering Danaids respectively, which is similar to the previous records (for more detailed data, please refer to page 3).
+Siu Lang Shui in Tuen Mun, and Fan Lau and Shui Hau on Lantau held 59, 106 and 135 overwintering Danaids respectively, which is similar to the previous records.